Canal stenosis — definition, causes and treatments

-Understanding canal stenosis and its definition, symptoms and treatments can be a complex task.
-Any number of ailments affecting the neck and back can cause this condition – and treatment can vary from condition to condition and from patient to patient.
-Those who experience the symptoms outlined on this page should speak with their doctor to confirm a diagnosis of canal stenosis.
+Understanding canal stenosis and its definition, causes and treatments can be a complex task.
+Any number of ailments occurring in the neck or back can cause this condition, and the treatment will vary from patient to patient and from underlying cause to underlying cause.
+Those who experience the symptoms most commonly associated with canal stenosis — localized pain in the neck or back, and radiating pain, numbness, weakness and tingling that affects the upper or lower body — should speak with their physician to confirm a diagnosis of canal stenosis prior to starting any treatment regimens.

-The word stenosis is derived from the Greek word stenos, meaning narrow.
-Canal refers to the central vertebral canal which houses the spinal cord.
-Canal stenosis literally means narrowing of the central vertebral canal housing the spinal cord.
-Central spinal canal stenosis is referred to by various names such as spinal stenosis, canal stenosis, or central stenosis.
+The word “stenosis” is derived from the Greek word “stenos,” which means “narrow.”
+“Canal” refers to the central vertebral passageway through which the spinal cord travels from the base of the brain into the lower back.
+Canal stenosis refers to the narrowing of the central vertebral canal that houses the spinal cord.
+The condition is referred to by various names, such as spinal stenosis, central spinal canal stenosis or central stenosis.

-Canal stenosis can be caused by a number of conditions, many occurring as a result of the natural aging process.
+Spinal stenosis can be caused by a number of conditions, many occurring as a result of the natural aging process.
 With aging, the body undergoes extensive changes as it adapts to years of wear.
-The neck and back are especially susceptible to change over time since they are responsible for bearing most of a person’s weight.
+The neck and back are especially susceptible to change over time because they are responsible for bearing the weight of the head and body and facilitating a great deal of movement.
 Anatomic structures can collapse under this constant pressure.
 The following age-related conditions may cause the anatomical elements of the spine to shift out of place or become inflamed:

 - Bulging discs